 For over three years he was executive assistant to the head of the talent department at Innovative Artists in New York.
 He assisted producer Ellen M. Krass on the film of Stephen Sondheim's Company at the New York Philharmonic, directed by Lonny Price.
 He also worked with Mr. Price on the documentary Best Worst Thing That Ever Could Have Happened, among other projects.

-Originally from Portland, Maine, Peter studied theatre at the Walnut Hill School for the Arts and NYU Tisch School of the Arts, and holds a B.F.A. in musical theatre from The Boston Conservatory.
-He is a proud member of CSA.
+Originally from Portland, Maine, Peter studied theatre at the Walnut Hill School for the Arts and New York University’s Tisch School of the Arts, and holds a BFA in musical theatre from The Boston Conservatory.
+He has taught classes and workshops at the New Studio on Broadway - NYU, Boston Conservatory, Ithaca College, CAP21, The Growing Studio, Broadway Workshop, Actors Connection, among others.
+He is a proud member of CSA and will serve as a Tony Awards voter for the upcoming season.

 Xavier Rubiano (he/him/his) joined Tara Rubin Casting in August 2016.
 Xavier was born and raised in Jackson Heights, Queens, New York and is a proud first generation Colombian American.
 Xavier attended Frank Sinatra School of the Arts, founded by Tony Bennett, in Astoria, Queens with a major in Dance and a minor in Musical Theater.
 He went on to get his BFA in Musical Theater at the American Musical and Dramatic Academy in NYC & LA.